ichoi21/HWK05/README.md

 - Moment.js is functional
 - API quote for fun.
 - Store to LocalStorage is functional
-- Added reset button not workin yet.
+- Added reset button - clears localStorage + HTML!!